-Requirements from Table 4 Toolern PSP Compliance Comment Building types, lot size and land use Provide a range of lot sizes that will accommodate a variety of floor plates and building types.
-Locate new uses which may impinge on amenity to the east of Ferris Road.
-Position office components of industrial buildings to the street front. > > > A diversity of lot sizes is ensured within the UDF area through the urban layout outlined within the Framework Plan and various requirements and guidelines.
-In accordance with the PSP, larger lots are encouraged within the North-eastern Light Industrial and Business Precinct, while smaller lots are encouraged within the Western Light Industrial and Business Precinct to transition to the Mixed-use Precinct.
+Requirements from Table 4 Toolern PSP Compliance Comment Building types, lot size and land use Provide a range of lot sizes that will accommodate a variety of floor plates and building types. Υ A diversity of lot sizes is ensured within the UDF area through the urban layout outlined within the Framework Plan and various requirements and guidelines.
+In accordance with the PSP, Locate new uses which may impinge on amenity to the east of Ferris Road. Υ larger lots are encouraged within the North-eastern Light Industrial and Business Precinct, while smaller lots are encouraged within the Western Light Industrial and Business Precinct to Position office components of industrial buildings to the street front. Υ transition to the Mixed-use Precinct.
 Specifically, Requirement 9 requires a diversity of lot sizes to allow flexibility of land uses and business types.
 Refer to Requirements 4 and 5 for control regarding uses with possible amenity impacts.
 Refer Requirement 42-14 which specifies that office components of industrial buildings must be located on the street frontage.
-Height and massing conditions of buildings on the opposite side of roads surrounding the Major Activity Centre are generally consistent with the height massing and disposition of >- Refer to Requirement 46 which specifies that the height and massing of buildings within the CEMU immediately adjacent to the CMAC must generally be consistent with the height and massing of buildings within the CMAC. buildings within the Major Activity Centre.
-Reduce the visual bulk of large buildings through building and landscape design. >- Refer to Requirement 42-8 which specifies that large buildings must be designed to reduce their visual bulk through the use of appropriate building articulation, massing variety and landscape treatment.
-Pedestrian and cyclist movement Plan for accessible and safe pedestrian and cycling links to, from and within the employment area, and linked to the broader walking and cycling network.
-Provide a continuous pedestrian connection between the Major Activity Centre and Employment Area. > Refer to Figure 8 which shows the movement and access network within the CEMU.
-Further to this, Figures 12-30 depict appropriate pedestrian and cycling amenities on all streets.
-Landscaping Provide only low landscaping along the Western Freeway frontage. >- A continuous pedestrian connection is provided along Ferris Road.
+Height and massing Ensure height, massing and disposition of buildings on the opposite side of roads surrounding the Major Activity Centre are generally consistent with the height, massing and disposition of Υ Refer to Requirement 46 which specifies that the height and massing of buildings within the CEMU immediately adjacent to the CMAC must generally be consistent with the height and massing of buildings within the CMAC. buildings within the Major Activity Centre.
+Reduce the visual bulk of large buildings through building and landscape design. Υ Refer to Requirement 42-8 which specifies that large buildings must be designed to reduce their visual bulk through the use of appropriate building articulation, massing variety and landscape treatment.
+Pedestrian and cyclist movement Plan for accessible and safe pedestrian and cycling links to, from and within the employment area, and linked to the broader walking and cycling network. Υ Refer to Fig. 8 which shows the movement and access network within the CEMU.
+Further to this, Fig. 12-30 depict appropriate pedestrian and cycling amenities on all streets.
+Provide a continuous pedestrian connection between the Major Activity Centre and Employment Area.
+Y Landscaping Provide only low landscaping along the Western Freeway frontage.
+Y A continuous pedestrian connection is provided along Ferris Road.
 Refer to Fig. 8 which shows the movement and access network and Fig. 24, 25 and 26 which show the relevant cross sections.